-From the architect.
+Text description provided by the architects.
 This cemetery is located in the lush forests of the Sayama hills.
 The community hall stands midway on a slope above a city.
 The site enjoys excellent views, but we sought not to open the building fully to its scenery nor, for that matter, to entirely close it.
 Rather, we wanted to create a space that, while open, would have a degree of closure.
 To this end, we gathered the service-related rooms in a central, reinforced-concrete core and arranged the visitor lounge and dining rooms around the core on a circular plan open to the exterior.

 Surrounding the building with a tranquil reflecting pool, resonant with nearby Lake Sayama, we located the parking and other miscellaneous functions out of view.
 Finally, erecting a delicate ring of slender, solid steel pillars and beams, we placed a wood roof frame, as if floating, above it.
 The roof, with an eave height of 1.35m, is like a wide brimmed hat.